 Create a alert based Annoucements

-• In the list, create a new, filtered view for each different department, like this:
+- In the list, create a new, filtered view for each different department, like

 Click the View drop-down box at the top right of the announcements list, and choose “Create View”, choose Standard View.